EyeCon/dimscmd/readme.rst

             discard await discord.api.sendMessage(msg.channelID, "I can't kill nobody")

 Dimscmd does do other stuff like generate a help message automatically when the user sends the message "help" after the prefix.
-This can be overrided by defining a help command yourself
+This can be overridden by defining a help command yourself

 .. code-block:: nim